cozy/cozy-stack/docs/delegated-auth.md

 - `client_id` and `client_secret` are the OAuth client that will be used to talk to the identity provider
 - `scope` is the OAuth scope parameter (it is often `openid profile`)
+- `login_domain` is a domain that is not tied to an instance, but allows to login with OIDC with the provider configured on this context
 - `redirect_uri` is where the user will be redirected by the identity provider after login (it must often be declared when creating the OAuth client, and we have to use a static hostname, not the hostname of a cozy instance)